drawsn/airbnb_berlin/README.md

 For this project, I was interestested in using Airbnb data from Berlin to better understand:
 1. How does cancellation policy influence utilization?
 2. What factors heavily influence review scores?
 3. How does the neighbourhood influence the listing price?
-What factors heavily influence listing price?
+How well can we predict price of a listing using a linear ML model?

 The data source for Berlin 11-07-2019 was downloaded from http://insideairbnb.com.